Chalice of Doña Urraca: History and Holy Grail claims

 Authors and researchers Professor Margarita Torres Sevilla of the University of Leon and Dr. José Miguel Ortega del Río of the Fundación Siglo para el Turismo y las Artes de Castilla y León published their book, The Kings of the Grail, in April, 2015 claiming they had traced the origins of the chalice to the early Christian communities of Jerusalem.

 The researchers say the chalice was transported to Cairo by Muslim travelers and was later given to an emir on the Spanish coast who had assisted victims of a famine in Egypt.
 From there, the chalice came into the possession of King Ferdinand I of Leon, father of the infanta Doña Urraca of Zamora, as a peace offering by an Andalusian ruler.

 According to Torres and del Río, the original onyx cup was likely embellished with gold and gems in the 11th Century by the Doña Urraca, and the chalice has been identified with her name since then.

 Archaeologists quickly sought to dispel Torres and del Rio's claims, pointing out that an estimated 200 different cups and chalices across Europe "vie for the title".
 Diarmaid MacCulloch, Professor of the History of the Church at Oxford University, said the claims were "idiotic".
 The authors expressed uncertainty about whether Jesus actually used the cup.

-Dating suggests that the onyx chalice itself was made between 200 BC and 100 AD.
 According to Torres, "the only chalice that could be considered the chalice of Christ is that which made the journey to Cairo and then from Cairo to León — and that is this chalice".

 To make the chalice more accessible, in 2017 it was digitalized, modeled in 3D and made available for watching it wearing VR glasses.
 Visitor to the museum can have the experience of having the virtual chalice in their hands and analyzing all its details.